 In relation to unmarried couples, Taunton Solicitors can also advise you upon claims brought under Schedule 1 of The Children Act 1989.

 Under that Act, an unmarried parent can seek financial support from the other parent in the form of child maintenance (in appropriate circumstances, supplementary to the CMS assessment amount); lump sum payments and housing settlements for the benefit of the child(ren) whilst under 18 or in full time education.

 Such claims may be useful where the family’s income and assets are significant although, once the child reaches 18 or ceases full time education the lump sum or property interest will revert to the parent who originally provided it.

-We offer a fixed fee first consultation (maximum one hour) at a cost of £200 plus VAT.
+We offer a free initial half hour consultation.
+Please ask when booking your appointment.
 We can give you an indication of further costs at this meeting.